hariskhan14/grpc-gateway-response-modifier/README.md

 # GRPC Gateway (response modifier)
-A project/example to highlight an issue with Response modifier where the response modifier is not respected by a GRPC Gateway.
+The project highlights the issue with GRPC Gateway where the response modifier does not get respected.

+* `utils.ResponseStatusCodeModifier` is the response modifier to read response code from context.
+* It is hooked to grpc server in `main.go` and `main_test.go`
+* `user_service` sets the response code 406
+* `user_service_test`verifies that the grpc-gateway returns 400 code instead of 406